-160. Has your country put in place mechanisms to control pathways of introduction of alien species in the marine and coastal environment?
-Please check all that apply and elaborate on types of measures in the space below. a) No Mechanisms to control potential invasions from ballast water have been put in place (please provide details below) x Mechanisms to control potential invasions from hull fouling have been put in place (please provide details below) Mechanisms to control potential invasions from aquaculture have been put in place (please provide details below) x Mechanisms to control potential invasions from accidental releases, such as aquarium releases, have been put in place (please provide details below) f) Not applicable Further comments on the summert status of activities velocing to provention of introductions of align
+in the the marine and coastal environment?
+Please check all that apply and elaborate on types of neasures in the space below. a) No b) Mechanisms to control potential invasions from ballast water have been put in place (please provide details below) Х c) Mechanisms to control potential invasions from hull fouling have been put in place (please provide details below) d) Mechanisms to control potential invasions from aquaculture have been X details below)

+160 Has your country put in place mechanisms to control nathways of introduction of alien species f) Not applicable e) Mechanisms to control potential invasions from accidental releases, such as aquarium releases, have been put in place (please provide